Other Legal Microbiological Criteria

 Imports of Food of Non-animal Origin

 The EU considers imports of certain foods of non-animal origin from certain Third countries as ‘high risk’ because of a known or emerging risk, usually due to chemical or microbiological contamination.
 These high risk foods are subject to an increased level of official controls, including laboratory analysis, at the point of entry into the EU.
-The high risk foods and controls in place are listed in Commission Regulation (EC) No 669/2009, as amended.
-This Regulation is updated frequently to take account of changes in risk.

 Live Bivalve Mollusc Production Areas